Optimal Budget Aggregation with Star-Shaped Preference Domains: Impossibilities for and preferences

 To increase the number of alternatives, simply add alternatives $j^+$ with $p_{i,j^+}=0$ for all agents~$i$.
 These new alternatives do not affect the argument, as \eff implies range-respect, which ensures that none of them ever receives a positive amount.

 Adding agents is more involved, as our proof relies on explicit distributions induced by \prop and thus depends on the number of agents.
 However, we note that, throughout the proof, Agent $2$ always has the same peak, which puts all mass on alternative $b$.
-Therefore, when adding agents~$i^+$ with $p_{i^+,b}=1$, we can run through the exact same proof but with adapted distributions.
-The generalized proof can be found in Appendix~\ref{app:impossforgeneraln}. \Halmos
+Therefore, when adding agents~$i^+$ with $p_{i^+,b}=1$, we can run through the same proof but with adapted distributions.
+The generalized proof can be found in Appendix~\ref{app:impossforgeneraln}. \end{proof}

 \begin{remark} The bounds $m\ge 3$ and $n\ge 3$ in \Cref{thm:imposs} are tight.
-Indeed, there exists a moving phantoms mechanism that satisfies strategyproofness, proportionality, and range-respect \citep[p.~22]{FPPV21a}, and it is known that range-respect and efficiency coincide when $m = 2$ or $n = 2$ \citep[Sec.~8]{EST23a}.
+Indeed, there exists a moving phantom mechanism that satisfies strategyproofness, proportionality, and range-respect \citep[p.~22]{FPPV21a}, and it is known that range-respect and efficiency coincide when $m = 2$ or $n = 2$ \citep[Sec.~8]{EST23a}.

 The three axioms required for the impossibility are independent.
-Indeed, efficiency and strategyproofness (without proportionality) are satisfied by the mechanism that maximizes utilitarian welfare \citep{LNP08a}; strategyproofness and proportionality (without efficiency) are satisfied by the independent markets mechanism \citep{FPPV21a}; and proportionality and efficiency (without strategyproofness) are satisfied by a natural generalization of the maximum Nash welfare mechanism studied by \citet{ALLW22a}. \end{remark}
+Indeed, efficiency and strategyproofness (without proportionality) are satisfied by the mechanism that maximizes utilitarian welfare \citep{LNP08a}; strategyproofness and proportionality (without efficiency) are satisfied by the independent markets mechanism \citep{FPPV21a}; and proportionality and efficiency (without strategyproofness) are satisfied by a natural generalization of the maximum Nash welfare mechanism studied by \citet{ALLW25a}. \end{remark}

-\citet[p.~30]{FPPV21a} posed the question of whether every anonymous, neutral, continuous, and strategyproof mechanism can be represented as a moving phantoms mechanism.
+\citet[p.~30]{FPPV21a} posed the question of whether every anonymous, neutral, continuous, and strategyproof mechanism can be represented as a moving phantom mechanism.
 While such a characterization might have the potential to simplify the previous proof, it does not hold in general; see Appendix~\ref{app:FPPVopenquestion}.